jeffcrow5/Bootstrap-tutorial/README.md

 ## Adding Bootstrap Styling
 At this point, you can use Bootstrap styles on any of your HTML elements.
 The way that Bootstrap styles are implemented are through special Bootstrap CSS classes that can be added to HTML element tags.

+The rest of the tutorial I'll be showing some examples of things you can do with Bootstrap.
 If you'd like to follow along, you can use [this link](https://www.w3schools.com/tryit/tryit.asp?filename=tryhtml_default) to access a free online HTML editor (you don't even have to sign up for anything!).
 Copy the following code and paste it into the editor.
 This code constitutes a simple web page with the Bootstrap functionality included, but does not utilize Bootstrap in HTML elements yet:
 ```html
 <!DOCTYPE html>
 <html lang="en">